ptsteadman/notebook/stories/summer-of-entropy.md

 feeling tired.
 It would be dark outside soon.

 Elkie was talking about her app again, and the guy was eating it up.
-He invited her out onto the veranda.
+He invited her outside.

-*Stupid*, he thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
-He said goodbye to Stephan, and walked home without giving Elkie another glance.
+*Stupid*, Chris thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
+He said goodbye to Stephan, and then walked home without giving Elkie another glance.

 <hr>